 Multiple commenters expressed concern that the optimal I/O tower port for reservoir discharge may vary by water quality constituent and that this could lead to a conflict in optimal port opening and difficulty avoiding "poor" water quality in the reservoir discharge.
-Presence of HABs/cyanotoxins would be an indication for use of deeper ports for reservoir releases, whereas avoidance of potentially high concentrations of methylmercury and other metals that might be associated with anoxic conditions, or desire for warmer water for rice production, could be an indication for use of higher ports.
-If HABS near the I/O tower occurred at the same time as particularly high metal concentrations at the bottom of the reservoir, for example, it occasionally might be difficult to select a port opening that could avoid release of elevated concentrations of both constituents.
+Presence of HABs/cyanotoxins would be an indication for use of deeper ports for reservoir releases, whereas avoidance of potentially high concentrations of methylmercury and other metals, or desire for warmer water for rice production, could be an indication for use of higher ports.
+If HABS near the I/O tower occurred at the same time as particularly high metal concentrations at the bottom of the reservoir, for example, it might be difficult to select a port opening that could avoid release of elevated concentrations of both constituents.
 The text that follows describes how use of selective withdrawal from the I/O tower would avoid release of lower quality water in most circumstances and thereby avoid conflict between water quality objectives.
-The flexibility offered by the multiple ports of the I/O tower is just one type of adaptive measure that could be taken to respond to and prevent water quality concerns related to the reservoir releases (see Appendix 2D, Section 2D.3.7, Adaptive Management of Water Quality in Reservoir Releases).

 Some control of the water quality of Sites Reservoir releases would be provided by selective use of the multiple tiers in the I/O tower (centerlines at 340, 370, 390, 410, 430, and 450 feet elevation, with an additional outlet at 470 feet for Alternatives 1 and 3) and the low-level intake (centerline at 311 feet).
 At each tier in the I/O tower, there would be three ports on alternating faces of the hexagonally shaped tower.
 Ports are estimated to be 7 feet high, pending final design.
-Measurements of metal concentrations, HABs/cyanotoxins, salinity, and water temperature, as described in the draft RMP, would indicate optimal port depth.
+Measurements of metal concentrations, HABs/cyanotoxins, and water temperature, as described in the draft RMP, would indicate optimal port depth.